Curriculum

 • Mathematics

-• Life Skills which includes Creative Arts – Physical Education
+• Life Skills which includes Creative Arts –

 From the age of 14 years (Grade 4) the following subjects are introduced: